-Candidates must apply to Ranger College and successfully complete the ATI TEAS entrance exam during this time.
-The TEAS exam is offered at RC's Brown County Center in Early, Texas, on selected Thursdays throughout the summer and academic year.
-Candidates may begin gathering the documentation of vaccines and other requirements prior to testing.
+Candidates may submit documentation of vaccines and other requirements with the application.
 Prerequisite courses must be completed prior to beginning the program.
-A grade of C or better is required in all prerequisite courses to be considered for acceptance into the nursing program.
+A grade of C or better in all prerequisite courses, and a prerequisite cumulative prerequisite GPA of 2.5 or higher, is required to be considered for acceptance into the nursing program.